1 3 Of 2 3

 • 2/3: This represents two out of three equal parts of a whole.

 • Dividing by 3: To find one-third of 2/3, we divide the numerator (2) by 3.
-However, we can't directly divide 2 by 3 without resulting in a non-integer.
+Even so, we can't directly divide 2 by 3 without resulting in a non-integer.
 Instead, we keep the numerator as it is and multiply the denominator by 3.
 This preserves the proportional relationship of the fraction.

 Extending the Concept: Working with Mixed Numbers